TYPuzzler/TYPuzzler.github.io/backend/puzzle/dev_log.md

 - `puzzleCreator.py` Updated cropping mechanism from center square to center max pan
 	- e.g. If an image of 110 by 84 pixels is passed in and puzzle size is 20, old algorithm would create a puzzle of size 80 by 80 pixels, new algorithm would be 100 by 80.
 Both in the center.
 - TODO: Get rid of transparent pieces(no solid color at all)
-- TODO: Need getter functions to get coordinates for puzzle pieces
+- ~~TODO: Need getter functions to get coordinates for puzzle pieces~~
 - TODO: Inventory System
 - ~~TODO: Set Rarity~~

 ### 04/25/22
 - `puzzleCreator.py` Set rarity implemented.
 Pieces created first then assigned with rarity.
-- `puzzlePiece.py` Set & get rarity implemented
+- `puzzlePiece.py` Set & get rarity implemented, getter functions implemented
 - `main.py` Created to isolate small tests (`.gitignore`)
 - `spec_doc.md` Created for documenting classes and functions for client(frontend)
 - TODO: Fill `spec_doc.md`